Verne Troyer Cause Of Death: Actor Reportedly Suffered Alcoholism, Suicidal Behavior In His Final Weeks

-Verne Troyer’s cause of death remains a mystery, but a picture has emerged of the actor’s final days as he struggled with health issues and worrying behavior — including a hospitalization for suicidal thoughts.
+Verne Troyer’s cause of death remains a mystery, but a picture has emerged of the actor’s final days as he struggled with health issues and worrying behavior, including a hospitalization for suicidal thoughts.

 A message posted to Troyer’s Instagram page announcing his death made reference to suicide as well, though it is not yet clear if he took his own life.